josemarialuna/ExternalValidity/README.md

 # External Clustering Validity Indices
 This package contains the code for executing 15 external clustering validity indices in Spark.
-The package includes the following índices:
+The package includes the following indices:
 * **Chi Index**
 * Entropy
 * Purity